serodriguez68/designing-ml-systems-summary/04-training-data.md

 ## Simple label-preserving transformations
 - **In computer vision:** randomly modify an image preserving its label.
 Think rotation, cropping, flipping, inverting, erasing part of an image.
 - **In NLP:** replace a word in a sentence with a similar word that does not change the meaning of the sentence.
-You can select "similar" by using a synonym dictionary, a word net or  another word that has a similar word embedding;
+You can select "similar" by using a synonym dictionary, a word net or another word that has a similar word embedding.

 ## Perturbation
 - **In computer vision:** Noisy samples can be created by either adding **random noise** or by a **search strategy** like Adversarial Augmentation.
 In Adversarial Augmentation, an algorithm finds the least number of changes it needs to do to a sample to change the label.
 You would then add that altered sample to your training data to make your model more robust.
 - **In NLP:** perturbation is less common in NLP because changing a word or adding noise will likely change the meaning of the sentence.

-Perturbation can also be in the [Semi-Supervision](#Semi-Supervision) context.
+Perturbation can also be used in the [Semi-Supervision](#Semi-Supervision) context.

 ## Data synthesis
 - **In computer vision** a common technique is to generate new images by combining two images with different labels.
 This is called a *mixup*.
 For example if the DOG label is 0 and the CAT label is 1, you could create a mixup image that is half and half and whose label is 0.5.
 - **In NLP** string templates area a great and cheap way to generate lots of data.
-For example,  using the template *"Find me a \[CUISINE\] restaurant within \[NUMBER\] miles of \[LOCATION\]"* , plus  a database of CUISINES, plus some sensible parameter for NUMBER and LOCATION, you can generate thousands of samples.
+For example,  using the template *"Find me a \[CUISINE\] restaurant within \[NUMBER\] miles of \[LOCATION\]"* , plus  a database of CUISINES and some sensible parameter for NUMBER and LOCATION, you can generate thousands of samples.
 - Using Neural Networks to synthesise data is an exciting research area at the moment, but it is not popular in production yet.